 There was once a blind, poor and childless man who prayed every day that God would reverse his fate.

 So finally he prayed, “Dear God, grant me just one thing – the joy of seeing my children eating off of gold plates!”
 A pretty sharp fella, I would say!
-He knew how to put his prayer into words.
-A God Provide
+He really knew how to put his prayer into words.

 The Pharisee went to the temple not to pray, but to tell God how great an individual he was.
 He fasted twice a week when the custom was to fast once a week.
 He paid his 10% tithe not on part of what he earned, but on everything he earned.
 He saw himself as this great guy.

 Now the tax collector beat his breast and humbly said, “O God, be merciful to me a sinner!”

 The lesson that Jesus is teaching us is:

 1. No one who is proud can pray.
 You have to be humble.

 2. No one who despises others can pray.
 “Those people of color are destroying our country!”

 3. Lastly, and most important of all, Jesus is teaching us to put ourselves right next to him.
 Why?
 Because everything the Pharisee said was true.
 He did fast twice a week.
 He didn’t cheat on his 10% tithing.
 He gave more than his share.
 And he was not like other people.
 He was especially not like this no good sinner – this tax collector.